Senonino/data-ber-01-20/Projects/module-2_projects/04_visualizing-real-world-data-project/README.md

 The technical requirements for this project are as follows:

  - Select a dataset from a public source.
- - Create a Jupyter noteboosk to analyze the data
+ - Create a Jupyter notebook to analyze the data
- - Using your data, create a minimum of one scatter plot, one histogram, one box plot and one bar graph (you can add more than one visualization of each type of you choose).
+ - Using your data, create a minimum of 4 types of plots (ie: scatter plot, histogram, box plot and bar graph), but you can add more than one visualization of each type of you choose.
 Graphs should contain the proper labeling of the x and y axis when appropriate as well as a title for the graph.
  - Explain what insight or information is inferred from these visualizations.
 The explanation should be in the notebook in markdown cells.

 ## Necessary Deliverables